tedwards45/Lab-2-Configuring-Active-Directory-Users-and-Groups-in-Azure/README.md

 You should move or redirect computers to a custom, syncing OU.

 This ensures device management, GPOs, and Azure sync all work correctly across both environments.

+**Remember to always delete your resource group to avoid getting charged a lot of money**